bcit-ltc/infrastructure-documentation/docs/services-systems.md

 !!! warning "Access Requirements"

     Most systems and services require that you are part of the `LTC Users` Active Directory group.
-If you're not part of that group and you need access, please [submit a request to ITS](https://techhelp.bcit.ca/).
+If you're not part of that group and you need access, please [submit a request to the ITS TechHelp desk](https://techhelp.bcit.ca/).

 ## GitLab